tiiuae/nixpkgs/lib/path-design.md

 ### Parents
 [parents]: #parents

-Context: Relative paths can have `..` components, which refer to the parent directory
+Observing: Relative paths can have `..` components, which refer to the parent directory

+Considering: Paths should be as safe and unambiguous as possible

-Decision: `..` path components in relative paths are not supported, nor as inputs nor as outputs.
+Decision: `..` path components in string paths are not supported, neither as inputs nor as outputs.
+Hence, string paths are called subpaths, rather than relative paths.

 <details>
 <summary>Arguments</summary>

-- :heavy_plus_sign: It requires resolving symlinks to have proper behavior, since e.g. `foo/..` would not be the same as `.` if `foo` is a symlink.
+- :heavy_plus_sign: If we wanted relative paths to behave according to the "physical" interpretation (as a directory tree with relations between nodes), it would require resolving symlinks, since e.g. `foo/..` would not be the same as `.` if `foo` is a symlink.
+  - :heavy_minus_sign: The "logical" interpretation is also valid (treating paths as a sequence of names), and is used by some software.
+It is simpler, and not using symlinks at all is safer.
+  - :heavy_plus_sign: Mixing both models can lead to surprises.
   - :heavy_plus_sign: We can't resolve symlinks without filesystem access
   - :heavy_plus_sign: Nix also doesn't support reading symlinks at eval-time
   - :heavy_minus_sign: What is "proper behavior"?
 Why can't we just not handle these cases?